The 40 Most Brilliant Kitchen Organization Hacks of All Time

-Chip bags can be annoyingly hard to wrangle.
+Chip bags can be annoyingly difficult to wrangle.
 Instead of letting them flop around on your pantry shelves (risking breakage!), hang them up with some pants hangers.
 The clips will keep the chips fresh, too!

 2. DIY an organizer for your container lids.

 Speaking of things that are hard to wrangle!
 Set a cooling rack over a shallow plastic container and slide your container lids between the rungs.
-You can slip the whole thing in a drawer or on a shelf in a cabinet and then the lids are easy to grab when you need them.
+You can slip the whole thing in a drawer or on a shelf in a cabinet, and the lids are easy to grab when you need them.

 3. Store some trash bags at the bottom of your trash can.